Trading Guide - Chapter 4

 3 Day Accumulation

-- For pullbacks a stock bottom may occur on an extreme accumulation reading of 9 or 10.
+- When a stock pulls back, an extreme accumulation reading of 9 or 10 may indicate a stock bottom.

 MoneyFlow (1 day)

-- Very short term indicator measuring the 1 day money flow compared to previous history.
+- A short-term indicator that measures the 1 day money flow compared to the previous six months.

 - The end of a rally or pullback may have an extreme 1 day money flow reading of 9 or 10.